Statistical Tests

 To create this card:

-• Select a variable as the “Grouping Variable”
+• Select a categorical variable to define the populations by its values

 • Select either:

-• “Build groups from most frequent values” and then specify a value for the “Maximum number of groups”, or
+• “Build the populations from the most frequent values” of your categorical variable and then specify a value for the “Maximum number of populations”, or

-• “Define groups manually” and then enter the values of your grouping variable to form the population.
+• “Define the populations manually” and then enter the values of your categorical variable to form the populations.

 The tested hypothesis is that the median of the test variable is identical in all populations.